 Played straight with Gabrielle Delacour.
 Her actress, Angelica Mandy, is English.
 Gabrielle has no lines though.

 Fandom Nod: The pronunciation of "Hermione", which was finally clarified by Hermione herself in this book — then the films were released, so everyone knew how to pronounce it anyway.

-What Could Have Been: J.K.
+J.K.
 Rowling intended to put in a female character named Mafalda (not the Ministry of Magic employee).
 She was written at being a "black sheep" cousin of the Weasleys'; extremely badly-behaved, unpleasant to be around, nosy and loose-tongued, and to top it off, being sorted into Slytherin.
 In addition, she would have been the first rival to Hermione, being equally brainy and a show-off, and eavesdropping into the conversations of her fellow Slytherins hoping to relay and impress The Trio.
 Despite Rowling's fondness for the character, she was ultimately axed due to her age limiting her story potential.
-Rita Skeeter was thus created to fill the nosy, eavesdropping role instead.
 Mafalda would be the daughter of the accountant relative Ron mentioned to Harry in Harry Potter and the Philosopher's Stone.
 Rita Skeeter was given many of her qualities as a result.

 The Triwizard Tournament was originally intended to have four tasks, each representing the classical four elements of Earth, Air, Fire and Water.
 Then J.K.
 Rowling found it too difficult to conceive a task for all four so Air and Fire were finally combined in the form of the dragons, with the lake representing Water and the maze representing Earth.